dsbowen/hemlock/docs_md/tutorial/proposer_branch.md

 In this part of the tutorial, you'll implement the proposer branch of the ultimatum game.

+Click here to see what your <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.9/blackboard.ipynb" target="_blank">`blackboard.ipynb`</a> and <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.9/survey.py" target="_blank">`survey.py`</a> files should look like at the end of this part of the tutorial.

 ## The proposal input

 First, we'll write a function to generate an input question where the proposer will input the proposed split.
 Enter the following in your jupyter notebook: